lsokolew/ds-456-environmental-policy/README.md

 if they are also built around communities of color.
 Furthermore, we would like to explore the air quality and health effects of them.

+## Ethical issues (who may be harmed and who may benefit):

+By taking a positive viewpoint on this topic and saying that Minnesota has a good framework for power plants,  we may be downplaying the experiences of some who live in communities negatively impacted by power plants.
+We cannot tell every individual’s story; while the data may look positive overall, we should not forget that not everyone’s experience is.

+Further, by using pre-defined environmental justice areas (EJAs), we risk overlooking communities who don’t meet that exact definition, but should nevertheless be considered as a vulnerable area.
+For instance, a tract made up of 39% people of color will not qualify as an EJA for our analysis, yet it is barely distinct from a tract with 40% that would.

 ## Description of Files:
-  1. The 'Data" folder consists of all the data used for this analysis
+  1. The Data folder consists of all the data used for this analysis
-  2. The 'ui.R' file organizes the layout of the shiny app, that being the plots, text, and sidebar
+  2. The `ui.R` file organizes the layout of the shiny app, that being the plots, text, and sidebar
-  3. The 'server.r' file is where the code for the plots are stored
+  3. The `server.r` file is where the code for the plots are stored
-  4. The 'app.R' file is where the ui render function lives
+  4. The `app.R` file is where the ui render function lives
-  5. The 'set_code.R' file is where we load in and wrangle data that will be used for plots
+  5. The `set_code.R` file is where we load in and wrangle data that will be used for plots

-## Ethical issues (who may be harmed and who may benefit): ???

-[INSERT FILE/ORGANIZATIONAL DESCRIPTIONS] ("If there's more than one RMD, an overall guide to what is in each one")
-- `lilabeth_aq_work` contains an analysis of air quality and powerplants in Minnesota.
+  6. `lilabeth_aq_work.qmd` contains an analysis of air quality and powerplants in Minnesota.
+  7. `FP2Redone.qmd` contains an analysis of hospitalizations due to asthma and COPD.

 ## Datasets Used:
-- Power plant dataset: from EIA.
+- `Power_Plants.csv`: By EIA.
 Used for power plant point locations, fuel types, output amounts, and other characteristics.
-- eGRID Form EIA-860: from EPA.
+- `powerplant_data_eia_egrid_2024_generator_operable.csv` & `powerplant_data_eia_egrid_2024_generator_retired.csv`: eGRID Form EIA-860.
+By EPA.
 Used for powerplant operational & retirement dates.
-- Minnesota Air Quality Data by county: From Minnesota Pollution Control Agency.
+- `Modeled_PM25_Ozone_MN_county_data_allyears.csv`: By Minnesota Pollution Control Agency.
 Used for ozone & PM2.5 values in MN counties, including modeled data for counties without monitors.
-- Hospitalization data: From the MN Department of Health, via the MN Public Health Data Access Portal.
+- `MN-asthma-zipcode.csv ` & `copd.csv`: By MN Department of Health, via the MN Public Health Data Access Portal.
 Used for hospitalizations due to asthma and COPD.
-- American Community Survey 5-Year Summary File: From US Census Bureau.
+- `CensusACSTract.xlsx`: American Community Survey 5-Year Summary File.
+By US Census Bureau.
 Via Minnesota Geospatial Commons.
 Used for househould income data.
-- Environmental Justice Areas:  By Minnesota Pollution Control Agency.
+- `ej_mpca_census.csv`:  By Minnesota Pollution Control Agency.
 Via Minnesota Geospatial Commons.
 Used for location of environmental justice areas and demographic information.

 ## Plan for the rest of the semester can be found here:
 https://docs.google.com/document/d/1UmGPfNbmCvgxP4FVRG4xTKzD4NWpulKdt1rvIgYfyVs/edit?usp=sharing